23

 How Boomerang Parental Control Helps Your Family

-Android households benefit from the deepest feature set: YouTube App History Monitoring, Call and Text Safety with SMS keyword alerts, and Uninstall Protection backed by Samsung Knox on supported Samsung devices.
-As one parent on Google Play noted: “I have control back over my child’s phone and applications because she managed to circumvent Family Link.
+“I have control back over my child’s phone and applications because she managed to circumvent family link.
 I have no idea how she did that but she managed to find a way, as did other kids.
+That was a major frustration for us.
 But now with Boomerang, I can manage her time, what applications she uses and what sites she visits.” – Joe Eagles, Google Play review

 The Bottom Line

-If you are ready to take the conflict out of screen time and put practical safety measures in place, visit useboomerang.com to explore Boomerang Parental Control – or reach out directly at [email protected] to ask about the plan that fits your family.
+If you are ready to take the frustration out of screen time and give your child a safer digital experience, start with a free trial of Boomerang Parental Control or reach out to the team at [email protected] to find the right plan for your family.

 Sources & Citations